ajpaul/self-install-poc/README.md

 ## Checklist
 *the implementation in this project differs slightly from what we discussed, since this project currently shows a smart component for each LOB's checklist, which references an injected dumb component.
 This works, although further optimizations are listed below.*

-As of March 27, the approach we landed on having a dumb, configuration-driven checklist.
+As of March 27, the approach we landed on having a dumb, configuration-driven checklist tied to the current route.
 Checklist config should be stored in a `*.ts` file as a `const` with all uppercase letters to denote it is a constant.
 The contents of that file can also be exported as a `namespace`.
 There are three ways for the dumb component to retrieve the correct configuration:

 - pass in an optional [static data](https://www.tektutorialshub.com/angular/angular-pass-data-to-route/) configuration into the route config and read with `ActivatedRoute`, such as this: `{ path:  'modem/checklist', component:  TutorialComponent, data: { lob:  'modem'} },`
 - either use `ActivatedRoute` to read the URL parameters and determine if the `/checklist` URL is in the context of a modem, router, etc (although this is slightly harder given the structure of the URL)